 This reality has several implications for interpretation.
 First, the sending of the letter was occasional.
-That is, some particular circumstance, or set of circumstances. prompted the composition of the letter.
+That is, some particular circumstance, or set of circumstances, prompted the composition of the letter.
+This distinguishes the 'letter' from the philosophical tractate, which was composed in order to advocate the philosophy of the writer.
 The Bible interpreter needs to identify that as a crucial part of the process of making correct sense of the content of the letter.
-In most ancient letters, especially those of a formal nature, the situation prompting the sending of the letter can be gleaned from the Praescriptio and the Proem sections of the letter at the outset.
-Such is the case with First Peter.
+In most ancient letters, especially those of a formal nature, the situation prompting the sending of